xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

 Data file requirements and multiple data sources for uploading customer attributes to the Experience Cloud.

 You will need access to CRM or similar data from your enterprise.
-The data you upload to the Experience Cloud must be a [!DNL .csv] file.
-If you upload via FTP or sFTP, you also upload a [!DNL .fin] file.
+The data you upload to the Experience Cloud must be a `.csv` file.
+If you upload via FTP or sFTP, you also upload a `.fin` file.

 Customer Attributes is designed to handle a few files per day.
 To mitigate the issue of having a large number of small files delaying processing, files sent within 30 minutes of a previous batch from the same organization are routed to a lower-priority queue.